opensearch-project/opensearch-build/vars/README.md

 See [buildDockerImage](./buildDockerImage.groovy).

-### Avoiding rebuilding
+### Avoiding Rebuilding
 A [SHA of the manifest lock](../src/build_workflow/README.md#avoiding-rebuilds) can be generated using [getManifestSHA](./getManifestSHA.groovy), and checking it against previously published artifacts.
-If a build is consider released, its manifestSha can be uploaded with [buildAndUploadManifestSHA](./buildAndUploadManifestSHA.groovy).
+If a build is consider released, its manifest SHA can be uploaded with [buildAndUploadManifestSHA](./buildAndUploadManifestSHA.groovy).

 ### Publishing Notifications